-- o Family development. - Diverse family units. - Changing family structures. - o Socio-cultural, religious, environmental and economic influences of the family. - The role of family in health and healing: coping and adapting. - Influence on health care choices, such as traditional and alternative medicines and treatments. - Understanding the impact of stress on family care providers.

-- o Families experiencing conflict or another dysfunction. - Supporting the family.
+- Family development. - o Diverse family units. - Changing family structures. - o Socio-cultural, religious, environmental and economic influences of the family. - The role of family in health and healing: coping and adapting. - o Influence on health care choices, such as traditional and alternative medicines and treatments. - Understanding the impact of stress on family care providers. - o Families experiencing conflict or another dysfunction. - Supporting the family.